Hydrosalpinx

-A hydrosalpinx is a condition that occurs when a fallopian tube is blocked and fills with serous or clear fluid near the ovary (distal to the uterus).
-The blocked tube may become substantially distended giving the tube a characteristic sausage-like or retort-like shape.
+A hydrosalpinx (plural hydrosalpinges; from Greek ὕδωρ (hydōr) 'water' and σάλπιγξ (sálpinx) 'trumpet') is a condition that occurs when a fallopian tube is blocked and fills with serous or clear fluid near the ovary (distal to the uterus).
+The blocked tube may become substantially distended, giving the tube a characteristic sausage-like or retort-like shape.
 The condition is often bilateral and the affected tubes may reach several centimeters in diameter.
 The blocked tubes cause infertility.
 A fallopian tube filled with blood is a hematosalpinx, and with pus a pyosalpinx.

-Hydrosalpinx is a composite of the Greek words ὕδωρ (hydōr – "water") and σάλπιγξ (sálpinx – "trumpet"); its plural is hydrosalpinges.